 Aftermarket Spark Plug Wires

 But you donít ever need to replace the spark plug wires on Asian bikes, unless they are broken or badly corroded.
-(Harleys and the odd Euro bike are excepted because, like cars, they have resistive wires, not caps.)
 You should however unscrew the spark plug caps occasionally and do two things.
 First, resistance-test the caps.
-Pre-1990 systems should generally ohm under 5k while a few of the later ones will be 15k.
+Pre-1990 systems should generally ohm under 5k while a few of the later ones will be 10-15k.
 Check the manual.
 Second, occasionally trim a little of the spark plug wire off the end so that the cap has fresh surface to bite on when reinstalled.
 If you do replace the wires due to their being too short or because of breakage, be careful.
-It has become very difficult in recent years to find good spark plug wire.
-Most of the wire sets sold for bikes are simply repackaged auto wire kits, containing automotive type suppressive wire.
-The stuff is junk, no matter how nicely colored, because it is made of non-wire material.
+Automotive plug wire, no matter how nicely colored, is unsuitable because it is made of non-wire material.
 You also donít need to add any more resistance to the system.
 So keep that stuff away from your bike.
-Ask your local motorcycle shop to order it, not from automotive companies, but from Parts Unlimited and a few other suppliers.
+Ask your local motorcycle shop to order it, not from automotive companies, but from Parts Unlimited, Dennis Kirk, and a few other suppliers.
 You can also go to a good old fashioned auto parts store and ask for Delco brand Packard 440 spark plug wire, which is 7mm, copper wire used on cars in the 1950s.
 It comes on a 100 ft. roll, part number 1851208.
 Either of these is very close to what the Asian manufacturers used stock.
 You then attach old-fashioned non-resistor automotive terminals and covers, and youíre done.

 Kettering System Spark Plug Wires

 The really old (pre-1979) points (Kettering) ignition systems had unique ignition coils.
 The coils on these bikes often have the wires molded in place.
 That is, the wire is not conventionally removable.
 It is possible, if necessary, to repair a bad wire on one of these old style coils by removing and replacing the wire, but it is a tricky operation.
 The wire must be extracted with a pick and the new one epoxied in because now the hole is enlarged.
 There are also spark plug wire splice kits available, but they make a really poor repair that will likely corrode, get loose, and leak voltage.
-Itís best to replace either the wire or the coil.
-Back in the day, one of the best replacement coils for inline Honda fours was the pair from a 1975 through 1979 Gold Wing.
-With higher potential output, identical mounting specs and longish wires that could be trimmed to size, these easy-to-mount coils were plentiful on the used market and a very good choice.
-Today however these coils are likely to not be in very good condition, so Dyna then becomes a better choice.
+Itís best to replace the coil.

 Powersports Ignition Evolution